 The Royal African Society runs African Arguments, a leading pan-African platform for news, investigation and opinion, reaching an average of 100,000 people globally every month.

 African Arguments analyses issues facing the continent, investigates the stories that matter, and amplifies a diversity of voices.
-It was founded in 2011 off the back of the book series of the same name, published by Zed Books and International Africa Institute.
+It was founded in 2011 off the back of the book series of the same name, published by Hurst and the International Africa Institute.

 While big news organisations break the news, our African Arguments online magazine breaks down the news.
 It does this through its extensive network of journalists, researchers and commentators.
 It examines the major events making the headlines – adding much-needed nuance, complexity and context – while at the same time shining a light on under-covered issues some would rather were kept in the dark.
 It covers topics related to politics, economics, gender, the environment, culture, social affairs and much more.